ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ## 7. Errors

+### 7.1 Error Detail Record

+The `graphql:ErrorDetail` is used to describe an error (according to the [GraphQL specification](https://spec.graphql.org/October2021/#sec-Errors)) occurred in a GraphQL response.
+It contains the following fields.

+#### 7.1.1 Message

+The `message` contains the error messages from the particular error.

+#### 7.1.2 Locations

+The `locations` field contains the locations of the GraphQL document associated with the error.
+There can be cases where more than one location can cause the error, therefore, this field is an array of locations.
+There are also cases where a location can not be associated with an error, therefore, this field is optional.

+##### 7.1.3 Path

+The `path` field is an array of `Int` and `String`, that points to a particular path of the document tree associated with the error.
+This field will have a value only when a particular error has occurred at the execution phase.
+Therefore, this field is optional.

+##### 7.1.4 Extensions

+The `extensions` field is an optional field containing a map with `string` keys.
+This can be used to send additional metadata related to the error.

+### 7.2 Service Error Handling

 A Ballerina `resource` or `remote` method representing an object field can return an error.
-When an error is returned, it will be added to the `errors` field in the GraphQL response according to the [GraphQL spec](https://spec.graphql.org/June2018/#sec-Errors).
+When an error is returned, it will be added to the `errors` field in the GraphQL response.
+The shape of the error object is described in the [Error Detail Record](#71-error-detail-record) section.

+When an error is returned from a GraphQL resolver, the error message is added as the message of the error, and the location of the document that caused the error will be added to the `locations` field.
+The path of the error (from the root of the document) will be added as the path in the error response.
+Currently, the Ballerina GraphQL service __will not add__ any metadata in the `extensions` field.

+If a resolver execution results in an error, the stacktrace of the error will be logged to the stderr of the server.

-> **Note:** Even if a `resource` or `remote` method signature does not have `error` or any subtype of the `error` type, if the execution results in an `error`, the resulting response will have an error.
+>**Note:** Even if a `resource` or `remote` method signature does not have `error` or any subtype of the `error` type, but the execution results in a Ballerina runtime `error`, the resulting response will include an error field.

 ###### Example: Returning Errors
 ```ballerina